Researcher and writer focused on issues of social, environmental, and economic justice.

 Indigenous Jurisdiction and Gaps in the EV Battery Supply Chain

 In February 2024, Saima Desai and I published a report as part of the Infrastructure Beyond Extractivism project.
-The report analyzed Ontario and Canada’s emerging electric vehicle battery supply chains, with a specific focus on potential nickel mining in the Ring of Fire region of northern Ontario (Treaty No. 9 territory).
+The report analyzes Ontario and Canada’s emerging electric vehicle battery supply chains, with a specific focus on potential nickel mining in the Ring of Fire region of northern Ontario (Treaty No. 9 territory).

 Publications